toddy86/dequincey.blog/_posts/2018-08-01-data-science-resources.md

 It automates the most tedious parts of machine learning by exploring thousands of possible pipelines to find the best one for the data, and then it provides you with the Python code for the best pipeline it found for manual exploration and tweaking.

-# Follow the installation instructions
-<a href="http://epistasislab.github.io/tpot/installing/">Installation Guide</a>
+Follow the installation instructions: <a href="http://epistasislab.github.io/tpot/installing/">Installation Guide</a>

 {% highlight ruby %}
 # Then install TPOT
 pip install tpot